-- Circle the python (red buoy) in a clockwise direction; - Circle the manatee (blue buoy) in an counterclockwise direction; and - Circle the iguana (green buoy) in any direction.
+- Circle the manatee (blue buoy) in a clockwise direction; - Circle the iguana (green buoy) in a counterclockwise direction; and - Circle the python (red buoy) twice in any direction.

 Visual Display

 In addition, the AMS reports the location of each marine creature.
 Data and a graphic display is submitted to the judges for consideration to earn additional points.
 The Wildlife Encounter report must be available for judges to see in the team's course operations area.